jatoad/react/react.md

 - when submitting forms, this refreshes the page by default. this is undesireable as we want the component to work independantly form the page. this can be overwritten by using controlled forms

 -  **controlled components**
+    - more featureful so is recommended to be used over the uncontrolled forms but much more difficult to implement
+        - eg. real-time control, full control over onChange event
     - input's values maintained and managed by react state
     - taking control away from the DOM by using react state in the input tag and adding an onChange event handler
         - eg. value={this.state.name}